7 Little Known Reasons To Why Cats Hate Water

 2. Maine Coon

 These giants have no problem being around water bodies and will gladly take that bath.
-This, however, does not come as a surprise seeing these low maintenance cats have a history traveling around the world.
+This, however, does not come as a surprise seeing these low-maintenance cats have a history of traveling around the world.

 Sailors in England traveled with them to keep pests at bay!